malcolmradelet/Docker-Apps/README.md

 # Docker-Apps
-A collection of dockerfiles for apps I find interesting
+A collection of dockerfiles or docker-compose configs for apps I find interesting

-Each app is a separate branch from main